The Call for Proposals for ALT’s Annual Conference 2019 is now closed. Please contact us if you require assistance.

 - If it is a commercial proposal, we ask that it meets all the above criteria and clearly states what products are being demonstrated or discussed and acknowledges the role of the company in the session.

-Increasing impact and widening dissemination for researchers
+Increasing impact and professional recognition

 Registration for presenters